rgalex2034/C-Tetris/README.md

 ### Installation
-There is no **installation** process done yet, but as it's a simple binary you could copy it on a directory that is set on your `$PATH` or add a new directory on `$PATH` with the `tetrìs` binary from the build folder inside.
+There is no **installation** process done yet, but as it's a simple binary you could copy it on a directory that is set on your `$PATH` or add a new directory on `$PATH` with the `tetris` binary from the build folder inside.